'Good luck with those people on your front lawn': PM welcomed to Rotorua today

 "Good luck with those people on your front lawn".

-That was the message delivered to Prime Minister Jacinda Ardern by a local iwi representative at a launch in Rotorua this morning.
+That was the message delivered to Prime Minister Jacinda Ardern by a local iwi representative at a project launch in Rotorua this morning.

 Ardern has arrived in Rotorua today to take part in several appointments, including launching a conservation and restoration project near Rotorua.

-She, and Labour List MP Tāmati Coffey, have just arrived at the Project Whakahaumanu site in Okere Rd that is a joint venture between local iwi and local company Kaitiaki Adventures.
+She, and Labour List MP Tāmati Coffey, have just arrived at the Project Whakahaumanu site in Okere Rd which is a joint venture between local iwi and local company Kaitiaki Adventures.

 During the official welcome, iwi representative Piki Thomas thanked Ardern for "looking after our people" and keeping New Zealanders safe.